paritytrading/juncture/README.md

 Links
 -----

-For more information about Juncture:
+For more information on Juncture:

   - Follow [@paritytrading](https://twitter.com/paritytrading) on Twitter for
     news and annoucements